JustSift/ReSift/docs/tutorial/resift-rentals.md

 ...
 ```

-We can see that this endpoint has pagination built in and will return a paginated list of movies if it receives page size (how many movies should be in one page) and current page number as arguments.
-Therefore, to achieve paginated fetch, we need to pass in query params (page size and current page number) into the fetch factory.
+This endpoint has pagination built in and will return a paginated list of movies if it receives page size (the number of items in one page) and current page number as arguments.
+Therefore, to achieve paginated fetch, we need to pass page and page size as a query params in the fetch factory. `page` will come from the request param we pass in, and for simplicity, we’re defaulting page size to 10.

 The `request` function in our `make` function is where we should add in the query params: